libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-clojure.md

   (.setScreen this main-screen))
 ```

-you can launch the window with `lein run` in the `project.clj` directory, or the repl of your choice by calling `(demo.core.desktop-launcher/-main)`.
+You can launch the window with `lein run` in the `project.clj` directory, or the repl of your choice by calling `(demo.core.desktop-launcher/-main)`.

 For repl based dev have your `main-screen` call `fn`s for each lifecycle method you wish to re-evaluate.